All the information below is provided by Pink Pangea community members based on their experiences abroad. Get involved and add your voice!

-Moon cups are becoming increasingly popular as a part of the recent menstrual activism.
-Pads and tampons are very expensive and tampons do not come with applicators.
+Mollie says: Moon cups are becoming increasingly popular as a part of the recent menstrual activism.
+Pads and tampons can be expensive.
 The drugstore, Clicks, or Checkers all have items.

-Women’s Day is becoming a very celebrated holiday in South Africa.
+Mollie says: Women’s Day is becoming a very celebrated holiday in South Africa.
 It is a national holiday, so school and lots of places were closed.
-The country is moving towards becoming a nation of equality, while moving from a place filled with suppression.
+The country is moving towards being a nation of equality.

-Gender-normativity is hard to break in South Africa.
-This is clear from the expressions you might get when wearing pants around town on the weekend when all the local women are dressed in pants or skirts.
+Mollie says: Gender-normativity is hard to break in South Africa.
+This is clear from the expressions you might get when wearing pants around town on the weekend when all the local women are dressed in skirts.